The IT Stack We Deployed for a 10-Person Accounting Firm

 Well-configured SaaS + vendor support.
 Often sufficient at 10 people when IT issues are infrequent and the team is largely self-sufficient — provided someone is accountable for keeping the setup current.

 The call at exactly 10 employees: a hybrid approach — quarterly contractor review, a managed security tool, and internal IT ownership — often provides the best value.
-Full managed services clearly pays for itself around 15–20 employees, when support requests reach a predictable weekly volume.
+Full managed services often starts making more sense around 15–20 employees, especially when support requests become weekly.

 For the full decision framework, see the when to stop DIY IT guide.